urani-trade/solana-dev-onboarding-rs/demos/backend/08_transfer_hooks_with_wSOL/README.md

 <br>

-* We create an account that stores a list of extra accounts required by the `transfer_hook()` instruction:
+* We create an account that stores a list of extra accounts required by the `transfer_hook()` instruction, where:
+  - indices 0-3 are the accounts required for token transfer (source, mint, destination, owner)
+  - index 4 is the address of the `ExtraAccountMetaList` account
+  - index 5 is the wrapped SOL mint account
+  - index 6 is the token program account
+  - index 7 is the associated token program
+  - index 8 is the delegate PDA
+  - index 9 is the delegate wrapped SOL token account
+  - index 10 is the sender wrapped SOL token account

 <br>